UPHL-BioNGS/Cecret/paper/paper.md

 The software is distributed as part of the StaPH-B toolkit [@Florek:staphb], facilitating adoption across public health laboratories and providing integration within a broader ecosystem of bioinformatics tools.
 The repository includes predefined test datasets, multiple execution profiles, and continuous integration workflows that support reproducibility and validation across environments.

 CECRET is actively maintained, with regular updates to ensure compatibility with evolving lineage classification tools and to incorporate updated primer schemes and pathogen-specific configurations.
 The pipeline’s modular design has enabled rapid adaptation to new surveillance contexts, including wastewater-based epidemiology through integration with lineage deconvolution tools.

+Within the StaPH-B consortium, Cecret is a widely used workflow for generating SARS-CoV-2 consensus genomes from amplicon-based Illumina sequencing data [@CDCgov:SARS2Sequencing].
+The CDC's Enterics Diseases Laboratory Branch, with assistance from the Respiratory Viruses Branch, developed SC2CLIA Cecret, a CLIA-ready SARS-CoV-2 analysis workflow that builds on the Cecret pipeline by adding CDC-specific QA/QC metrics, CLIA-ready reports, and automated consensus sequence uploads to NCBI [@CDCgov:SC2CLIA].

-Together, these features support the use of CECRET as a stable, reproducible, and operationally focused workflow for high-throughput viral genomic surveillance.
+Together, these features establish CECRET as a stable, reproducible, and operationally validated workflow — from state public health laboratories to federal CDC infrastructure — supporting high-throughput viral genomic surveillance across the United States.

 ## Validation and Benchmarking